cozy-labs/cozy-fuse/README.md

 On OSX, you must start CouchDB manually in a terminal, simply type `couchdb`

+## Tab completion

+In order to activate tab completion in CLI, you have to execute this command, or add it to your ~/.bashrc or ~/.zshrc file:

+    activate-global-python-argcomplete
+    eval "$(register-python-argcomplete /usr/local/bin/cozy-fuse)"

 ## Troubleshootings

 *File copy fails.*: It can be due to a bad initialization of your remote Cozy